1/29/2025

 Russell Gunther

-All right, that's great.
+All right, guys, great.
 Thank you both for the help on the puts and takes to the NIM.
 And then with the consumer exit, what should we be thinking about in terms of core kind of net charge off and provision levels?

 speaker